 After culinary school, Erik moved to Chattanooga and worked as a floor manager at the now-closed Southside Grill, where he ended up meeting his wife, Amanda.
 Eventually, he took a job at St. John’s, where he worked as a sous chef for two years while developing his business plan.
 In May of 2005, Erik and Amanda opened Easy Bistro & Bar in downtown Chattanooga.
-Then in 2014, they assumed operations of Main Street Meats, transforming it into the local treasure it is today.
+Then in 2014, they assumed operations of Main Street Meats, transforming it into the farm to table Chattanooga tn treasure it is today.
 Since opening his restaurants, Erik has been twice nominated for the James Beard Award for Best Chef: Southeast.

 Outside of the restaurants, Erik enjoys playing in the park with his son, Cade.
 They also love walking in the woods and fishing with “PawPaw,” Erik’s father.

 Amanda Niel, Owner/Managing Partner

 Amanda Niel learned the value of hard work and entrepreneurship at an early age.
 She grew up locally, and her grandparents owned a construction and plumbing company, which was family-run for generations.